How to Build a Wardrobe That Works and Always Have Something to Wear

 My list of questions unfortunately did NOT include “What would I wear to a ‘Mad Men’ themed cocktail party?”, but that was how I’d been approaching shopping, so I was left with rails of dresses that are too “fancy” (By the standards of my current lifestyle) to wear very often, and a huge “nothing to wear” dilemma to solve every time I hung out with friends, or whatever.

-Your list of questions will obviously be different from mine, but the important thing to note is that the answers must include items you already own – that’s the whole point.
-(So you can’t answer, “What would I wear to work?” with, “A fitted suit, tailor-made by Vivienne Westwood – unless you actually own that.
-You lucky, lucky, thing.)
+Your list of questions will obviously be different from mine, but the important thing to work out what kind of clothes you actually need for the kind of things you do in your life: your real one, that is.
 If don’t already own them, you then make it a priority to buy them (Buy which I mean, “You prioritise them over other clothing purchases,” obviously, not that you prioritise then over food, bills, etc. Let’s not get carried away, here…)… and once you can answer all of the questions on your list, you’ll be well on the way to having an amazing wardrobe, and to never having to say the words, “But I have nothing to wear!” ever again.*